moksh-garg/moksh-garg.github.io/index.md

 * * *

-Owing to my inquistive nature, I am interested in a wide range of topics.
+Owing to my inquisitive nature, I am interested in a wide range of topics.
 I am fascinated by the sociological construction of markets and plan to investigate how social institutions - such as family, kinship, caste, community, and religion - shape economic behavior and outcomes.
 I am also interested in analyzing organizations as vehicles for socially purposive action and explaining how they may collaborate with a wide range of traditional and non-traditional stakeholders to activate and exercise collective agency.

 <dl>
    <dt>Field of Specialization:</dt>